-The State collects the City's local sales tax on retail transactions (currently 1.0 percent less the 0.25% shifted by the State pursuant to the Triple Flip as further discussed below) along with State and special district sales taxes, and then remits the local sales tax collections to the City.
+The State collects the City's local sales tax on retail transactions (currently 1.0 percent less the 1⁄4 percent shifted by the State pursuant to the Triple Flip) along with State and special district sales taxes, then remits the local sales tax collections to the City.
 The local sales tax is deposited in the City's General Fund.
-The fiscal year 2005-06 Original Budget projected \$102.8 million in sales and use tax revenues.
-As of the Controller's Nine-Month Report, the City projected sales and use tax revenues to be \$102.8 million, on budget.
-The 0.25% reduction of the local sales tax allocation (related to the Triple Flip) is backfilled by increased property tax allocations to the City.
-The fiscal year 2006-07 Original Budget projected \$106.2 million in sales and use tax revenue.
+Fiscal year 2005-06 sales and use tax receipts are budgeted at \$102.8 million.
+As of the Six-Month Report, the City is projecting sales tax revenues to be \$0.6 million under budget.
+The 1⁄4 percent reduction to the local sales tax allocation is backfilled by increased property tax allocations.
+Sales tax revenues are dependent on tourism and jobs growth.
+A history of sales and use tax revenues through fiscal year 2004-05 is presented in Table A-6.
+As illustrated in table A-6, this revenue was significantly impacted by the economic downturn along with decreasing tourism and business travel.